elviswxy/RAG_fairness/README.md

 * The script references my_config.yaml for model paths, hyperparameters, etc.
 * Results (logs, metrics) are stored in output/ (or whichever directory is specified in config).
+* Basicly, we add four new evalutions metrics (corresponding to the `metrics.py` file in FlashRAG):
+  - `priorityfairness` is used to evaluate the fairness of the model for differnt groups, according the formular in the paper Appendix A.1.
+  - `optionem` is used to the model generation ability, which the ratio of answers is select from the options (no shown in paper).
+  - `mrr` is used to the evaluate the retrieval performance based on the ground truth documents.
+  - `judgeeval` is used to the evaluate the judger based model's performance, check the em and fairness for each ground under with judger (retrieve news docs) and without judger (no retrieve news docs).

 ## **7. Contact** <a name="contact"></a>